liuxukun2000/evoxdatabase/README.md

 Download `db.sqlite3` from Google Drive: https://drive.google.com/file/d/1JYzA614WdWHvUzBrlpSnvto0V8l8HVm1/view?usp=sharing

-Unzip it into this folder.
+Unzip it into this folder and rename it to `db.sqlite3`.

 ### Example 1 (filter)